Jacques-Louis David: Napoleon

-One of the works David was commissioned for was The Coronation of Napoleon (1805-1807).
+One of the works David was commissioned for was The Coronation of Napoleon (1805–1807).
 David was permitted to watch the event.
-He had plans of Notre Dame delivered and participants in the coronation came to his studio to pose individually, though never the Emperor (the only time David obtained a sitting from Napoleon had been in 1797).
+He had plans of Notre Dame delivered and participants in the coronation came to his studio to pose individually, though never the Emperor.
+(The only time David obtained a sitting from Napoleon had been in 1797.)
 David did manage to get a private sitting with the Empress Joséphine and Napoleon's sister, Caroline Murat, through the intervention of erstwhile art patron Marshal Joachim Murat, the Emperor's brother-in-law.
 For his background, David had the choir of Notre Dame act as his fill-in characters.
 Pope Pius VII came to sit for the painting, and actually blessed David.
 Napoleon came to see the painter, stared at the canvas for an hour and said "David, I salute you."
 David had to redo several parts of the painting because of Napoleon's various whims, and for this painting, he received twenty-four thousand Francs.

 David was made a Chevalier de la Légion d'honneur in 1803.
 He was promoted to an Officier in 1808.
 And, in 1815, he was promoted to a Commandant (now Commandeur) de la Légion d'honneur.

 Exile and death

-On the Bourbons returning to power, David figured in the list of proscribed former revolutionaries and Bonapartists—for having voted execution for the deposed King Louis XVI; and for participating in the death of Louis XVII.
-Mistreated and starved, the imprisoned Louis XVII was forced into a false confession of incest with his mother, Queen Marie-Antoinette.
-This was untrue, as the son was separated from his mother early and was not allowed communication with her; nevertheless, the allegation helped earn her the guillotine.
+On the Bourbons returning to power, David figured in the list of proscribed former revolutionaries and Bonapartists for having voted execution for the deposed King Louis XVI; and for participating in the death of Louis XVII, the deposed king's son who was mistreated, starved and forced into a false confession of incest with his mother, Queen Marie Antoinette, which contributed to her death sentence.

 The newly restored Bourbon King, Louis XVIII, however, granted amnesty to David and even offered him the position of court painter.
 David refused, preferring self-exile in Brussels.
-There, he trained and influenced Brussels artists like François-Joseph Navez and Ignace Brice, painted Cupid and Psyche and quietly lived the remainder of his life with his wife (whom he had remarried).
+There, he trained and influenced Brussels artists such as François-Joseph Navez and Ignace Brice, painted Cupid and Psyche and quietly lived the remainder of his life with his wife (whom he had remarried).
 In that time, he painted smaller-scale mythological scenes, and portraits of citizens of Brussels and Napoleonic émigrés, such as the Baron Gerard.

 David created his last great work, Mars Being Disarmed by Venus and the Three Graces, from 1822 to 1824.
 In December 1823, he wrote: "This is the last picture I want to paint, but I want to surpass myself in it.
 I will put the date of my seventy-five years on it and afterwards I will never again pick up my brush."
 The finished painting—evoking painted porcelain because of its limpid coloration—was exhibited first in Brussels, then in Paris, where his former students flocked to view it.